steve3535/lnx-bootcamp-1/README.md

 # lnx-bootcamp-1
 Linux Bootcamp series

-## Start the journey to take your career to the next level

-DevOps, Cloud, and SRE roles are some of the most in-demand and highest-paying jobs in Tech.
-the skill they all have in common is **Linux**

-My goal is to help you land one of these jobs in the next 3 - 6 months.
-To achieve this goal, I have developped a series of 5 bootcamps around Linux and related technologies.

 *Do you believe Linux is the key to your success and can help you understand design, system, security, network and code concepts ?*
 *Are you a traditional sysadmin who feels you are still using Iron Age techniques ?*
-*Are you a newbie who wants to get into devops quickly ?*
 *Do you come from a different discipline and are attracted to the Linux ecosystem ?*
-*Do you have the ambition to earn a chance at a ###.### salary ?*
 *Or do you have an SRE mentality by nature that makes you want to find out what's under the hood ?*

 Then let's get started !